Canggu · a Guide to Coffee shops, Restaurants and Food Markets

 Lombok – This amazing island can be reached by boat (also passing the Gilis) or by plane.
 We took the plane, since we wanted to avoid long travel times.
 You can read everything about my stay in the region Kuta here: beaches and restaurants, accommodation and my recommendation on the best sunset viewpoint on the island (here).

-For further recommendation on Canggu I highly recommend…
+I highly recommend…

-you checking out this Instagram account from @welikebali girls.
+to check out this Instagram account from @welikebali girls.
 They have so much inspo to offer as well as a Canggu eGuide (here).
 They’ve been living the Bali life for several years now.
 Therefore, I’d say one can definitely trust their opinion.

 I hope you found my Canggu Guide to coffee shops, restaurants and markets useful!
 There is more to come on my travels to Indonesia.
 In the meantime,